 Prescription NSAIDs are stronger than over-the-counter NSAIDs.
 They reduce pain and swelling.
 Use of NSAIDs may cause serious stomach problems and easy bruising.
 In rare cases they may lead to kidney or liver problems.
 These include nonselective NSAIDs, such as naproxen, diclofenac, and indomethacin.
 Also, selective NSAIDs, such as meloxicam and celecoxib.
 Selective NSAIDs are thought to have less of a risk of gastrointestinal side effects when compared to nonselective NSAIDs.

 Other medicines, such as duloxetine, tramadol, and narcotic pain relievers, may be prescribed for certain patients based on specific clinical factors.

 Topical medicines are those applied directly to the skin over the affected joint.
 They may be lotions, cream, sprays, ointments, or gels.
 They can be used along with some oral medicines:

 NSAID creams may reduce swelling and relieve pain.

 Capsaicin (cream) is made from an ingredient found in chili peppers.
 It works by stopping production of a substance that helps send pain signals to the brain.
 It may cause a burning or stinging feeling when you first use it.

-Other topical medications provide pain relief by numbing the area to which they are applied.
+Other topical medicines provide pain relief by numbing the area to which they are applied.

-If one medication doesn't work for you, another may help.
-If you have any questions or concerns about your current medications or other medication options, talk with your health care provider.
+If one medicine doesn't work for you, another may help.
+If you have any questions or concerns about your current medicines or other medicines choices, talk with your healthcare provider.